Enjoy this FREE printable Red, White and Blue Scavenger Hunt for the 4th of July or a fun summer game!

 This is easy to adapt as a night-time activity too -- there are celebrations going on all day so finding the items shouldn't be too hard especially if you are out in a crowd waiting for fireworks to begin.

-How to Host a FUN Scavenger Hunt
+How to Plan an Independence Day Scavenger Hunt

 Here's what you'll need for the game: